Pycoder300/testimonials-grid-section-main/README.md

 # View live demo of this project here:

 ### What I learned
--grid layout
+grid layout
--providing columns and rows to grid
--using grid with @media query for mobile responsiveness.
+providing columns and rows to grid using grid with @media query for mobile responsiveness.